niquewoodhouse/jekyll-blog/wirewax.md

 		       <div class="unit two-thirds">
 		       		<p class="lead">
 			        	I worked closely with the senior stakeholders to ensure a consistent execution across the brand &amp; product.
-			        	At each company retreat I would present all staff with the vision for the next product cycle, to help drive decision making &amp; build consensus.
-Bearded Yellow Power Ranger was a cool look at the time.
+			        	At each company retreat I would present all staff with the vision for the next product cycle, to help build consensus.
+Yes, at the time Bearded Yellow Power Ranger was a cool look.
 			        </p>
 		       </div>
 	  </div>